feltech/OpenAssetIO/doc/decisions/DR016-One-to-many-result-paging.md

 can be added without further polluting the `Manager`/`ManagerInterface` class.

+Whilst we may miss out on some theoretical performance, we have been unable to find any real-world examples showing this sort of batched-page optimization.
 Cursor objects also reflect the most common programmatic approach to paging through the results of a database query, and so it is likely that adapting a database cursor object to an OpenAssetIO cursor object will